Skip to main content

 The route map to get there

-The Promise Scotland will convene a dialogue with stakeholders in the public, voluntary and private sectors, drawing on expertise in further and higher education on executive education, to develop an approach to high-quality leadership development for care experienced people.
+The Promise Scotland will bring together experts from the public, voluntary and private sectors, drawing on expertise in further and higher education to create a leadership development plan for care experienced people.

 The actions outlined in the Voice foundation are fully embedded at every stage to progress actions on Leadership.